cysouw/diathesis/text/c02_case.md

 ### Named objects

 A special group of verbs can be used to performatively name persons or things.
-As proper names, such arguments are arguably without case in standard German [@Next a], but with regular nouns these phrases are clearly accusatives [@Next b].
+As proper names, such arguments are arguably without case in standard German [@next a], but with regular nouns these phrases are clearly accusatives [@next b].
 The effect are constructions with two accusative arguments.
-These arguments are normally questioned by the manner interrogative *wie* 'how', though in some situations *was* 'what' seems possible [@Next c].
+These arguments are normally questioned by the manner interrogative *wie* 'how', though in some situations *was* 'what' seems possible [@next c].

 :::ex
 a.
 Ich nenne dich [Lukas].